fchastanet/docker_tutorial/01-docker/Readme.md

 docker run --rm --name wordpressApache -p 8080:80 --link wordpressMysql:mysql -d wordpress
 ```

+> Note: the --rm option, if the container is stopped, it will be removed in the same time

 See the logs of the Apache container  - type Control-C to interrupt

 ```bash